jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ksql> CREATE STREAM customers_cdc WITH (kafka_topic='workshop.demo.CUSTOMERS-cdc', value_format='avro');
 ksql> describe customers_cdc;
 ```
+Now check in Control Center:
+1) that the connector "source_dbz_mysql" is created and running,
+2) check in the ksqldb area the ksqldb flow before you create next streams as running queries.

-reformat and filter out only relevant data from "customers_cdc" stream into a new stream "customers_flat"
+Reformat and filter out only relevant data from "customers_cdc" stream into a new stream "customers_flat"
 ```bash
 ksql> set 'auto.offset.reset'='earliest';
 ksql> create stream customers_flat with (partitions=1) as